HernanFdez/MQTT_simulator/README.md

 ### Possible Improvements
-Implement error handling methods that capture exceptions generated (from stoi(), for exemple) when dealing with incorrectly formatted packets, in order to avoid fatal malfunctioning
+Implement error handling methods that capture exceptions generated (from stoi(), for example) when dealing with incorrectly formatted packets, in order to avoid fatal malfunctioning

 Encrypt connections between local routers and the master router